A collection is a set of similarly typed objects that are grouped together.

 Commonly used collections.

 These are the common variations of data collections, such as hash tables, queues, stacks, dictionaries, and lists.
-Commonly used collections have generic versions and nongeneric versions.
+Many commonly used collections have nongeneric versions, generic versions, and thread-safe generic versions.

 These are collections whose elements are bit flags.
 They behave slightly differently from other collections.

-These are collections with highly specific purposes, usually to handle a specific type of element, such as.
+These are collections with highly specific purposes, usually to handle a specific type of element, such as StringDictionary.

 Be sure to choose a collection class carefully.
 Because each collection has its own functionality, each also has its own limitations.
 The more specialized a collection is, the more limited it is.
 For tips on choosing a collection, see Selecting a Collection Class.